detekt/detekt/.github/CONTRIBUTING.md

 ### When implementing new rules ...

-- ... do not forget to add the new rule to a `RuleSetProvider` (e.g. StyleGuideProvider)
+- ... add the new rule to a `RuleSetProvider` (e.g. StyleGuideProvider).
-- ... do not forget to write a description for the issue of the new rule.
+- ... compose an issue description and code smell messages according to [this style guide](contributing/rule-description-style.md).
 - ... add the [correct KDoc](#contents-and-structure-of-a-rules-kdoc) and [annotations](#rule-annotations) to your `Rule` class.
 This is used to generate documentation pages and the `default-detekt-config.yml` automatically.
 - ... do not forget to test the new rule and/or add tests for any changes made to a rule.
 Run detekt on itself and other kotlin projects with the `--run-rule RuleSet:RuleId` option to test your rule in isolation.
 Make use of